Assignment 1: Six Degrees of Kevin Bacon

 embed actual memory addresses in the data images, because the binary image may

-be loaded into memory at different locations each time an imdb
+be loaded into memory at different locations each time an imdb is created.

 By storing integer offsets, we can manually compute the location of Cher’s